cilium/cilium/Documentation/concepts/networking/masquerading.rst

 program.
 This means that a packet sent from a pod to an outside address will be masqueraded (to an output device IPv4 address), if the output device runs the program.
-If not specified, the program will be automatically attached to the devices selected by :ref:`the BPF NodePort device detection metchanism <Nodeport Devices>`.
+If not specified, the program will be automatically attached to the devices selected by :ref:`the BPF NodePort device detection mechanism <Nodeport Devices>`.
 To manually change this, use the ``devices`` helm option.
 Use ``cilium status`` to determine which devices the program is running on: